The 2021 Application Season is underway

 Before you apply

-- If you work with a private company (or design it yourself), we encourage you to submit the plan to technician for preliminary review.
+- Design your project.
+You can design the project yourself based on recommendations from the technician, or you hire a private company/contractor to design the project.
+If you work with a private company (or design it yourself), we encourage you to submit the plan to technician for preliminary review.
 The technician can help calculate the water quality benefits portion of the application.

 If your project is approved

-- We will send you a contract.
+- We will send you a grant agreement contract.
 Once this is signed, you can get started!

 - Issues come up.
 If you think you need to make a change to your plan, contact us for approval

 - Take lots of photos!
 Before, during, and after.
 You’ll need photos to submit in your project report.

 - You’ve got ONE YEAR to complete your project once grant has been approved.